corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-flows.md

 #### Inject services

 When writing flows with the Corda 5 Developer Preview, you can inject whichever services you need, and exclude those you don't.
-This makes your CorDapp lighter, allowing your nodes to run faster.

 Use the `@CordaInject` tag to define a field to be set by Corda before the call method is called.
 See this [list of services](XXX) to find out what services you can add to a CorDapp.